Cơm Hến Recipe

 • Sliced ginger: For adding extra aroma to the clams and rice.

-How To Prepare Baby Clams?
+How to Prepare Baby Clams?

 If you’ve never worked with baby clams before, I suggest getting the pre-cooked package of these mollusks.
 However, if you insist on using fresh clams, here’s how you can process them.